 - A compelling story about your professional expertise: Highlight your achievements—how you have distinguished yourself from your peers, and how you have contributed to higher productivity and profit at your company.
 Share your career objectives.
 The more you share about yourself, your credentials, and your core values, the more your profile will make an impression.

 - A clear focus on professional or business connections: Be strategic about increasing the number of your first-degree connections—the people you know directly.
 The more first-degree connections you have, the more second- and third-degree connections you will have.
-The idea is not to amass a huge number of connections, but to connect with the people you want to link in with, who are in the specific fields you are interested in.
-The LinkedIn search algorithm will therefore be able to find you and place you at the top of the search results most appropriate for you.
-Customize your feeds to avoid unprofitable traffic, and be selective about whom you follow or connect with.
+The idea is not to amass a huge number of connections, but to connect with the people who are in your field.
+The LinkedIn search algorithm will be able to find place you at the top of the search results most appropriate for you.
 Follow a few LinkedIn influencers to keep abreast of news and insights from leaders in fields you care about.

 - An outstanding portfolio: With the LinkedIn professional portfolio feature, applicants can show prospective employers much more about their capabilities than résumés ever could.
-The feature allows you to demonstrate your abilities by showcasing samples of your work and presentations via images and video you embed in your LinkedIn profile.
+You can show samples of your work and presentations via images and video you embed in your LinkedIn profile.

 - Professional memberships: Including your memberships in professional organizations on your LinkedIn or Facebook page presents a great opportunity to optimize keywords in your profile.
 A professional university administrator, for example, could include membership in the American Association of University Administrators.

 Creating a professional online brand presence will help you stand out when competing for jobs.
-It will also allow you to demonstrate your goals, skills, and any outstanding qualities—such as being a strong leader, team player, communicator, writer, or listener.
+It will also allow you to demonstrate your goals, skills, and any other outstanding qualities.
+For example, those might include being a strong leader, team player, communicator, writer, or listener.
 By making the most of your online presence, you are sure to set yourself up for success in the professional realm where you hope to excel.